 Last month marked the wettest February ever in the UK* so it’s no surprise that some lawns are looking a little bit worse for wear after the deluge!

 Weeds and moss are unfortunately commonplace in most lawns and usually form without anyone being at fault.
 Even the most attentive gardener will see weeds and moss pop up uninvited in their grass!
 If the weeds/moss are only in certain parts of your lawn, you can try to remove these by hand or use a handheld spray weedkiller.
 If you find that the weeds/moss are throughout the lawn, you would better benefit from a Feed, Weed and Moss product that works in three steps to obliterate them from the lawn entirely.
-You can scarify to initially remove moss/thatch, but a more stringent approach may be needed to stop it returning.
+You can scarify to remove moss/thatch initially, but a more stringent approach may be needed to stop it returning.

 The majority of UK lawns will be compacted at some level unless winter maintenance has been carried out.
-This stems from walking on the lawn when its particularly cold/frosty, or from heavy use in summer.
+This stems from walking on the lawn when it is particularly cold/frosty or from heavy use in summer.
 We recently wrote a guide on the necessity of aeration and how to do it, but in short – aerated lawns will benefit from enhanced colour/lushness due to the improvement in nutrient dispersal and are less likely to flood as drainage improves.
-You can aerate a small lawn/area by spiking it with a pitch fork, or for a large area you can use a hollow tine aerator.
+You can aerate a small lawn/area by spiking it with a pitchfork, or for a large area you can use a hollow tine aerator.

-So, you use your lawn a lot, don’t necessarily have kids or pets but need something that is hardwearing, fastgrowing but still looks stellar – well look no further than one of our bestsellers – SUPERSTAR: Back Lawn.
+So, if you use your lawn a lot, don’t necessarily have kids or pets, but need something that is hardwearing and fast-growing but still looks stellar – well, look no further than one of our bestsellers – SUPERSTAR: Back Lawn.

-Sandy soils have the exact opposite issue of clay soils as they are free draining, but they do struggle to retain water which often causes seed to dry out and die.
-Our THRIVE: Sandy Soils mix is made up of 100% fescues which are a drought tolerant seed species and therefore thrive in sandy soil conditions!
+Sandy soils have the exact opposite issue of clay soils as they are free draining, but they do struggle to retain water, which often causes seeds to dry out and die.
+Our THRIVE: Sandy Soils mix is made up of 100% fescues, which are a drought-tolerant seed species and thrive in sandy soil conditions!